urroxyz/transformers-CFG/README.md

         num_return_sequences=1,
     )

-    # Decode output
+    # Decode and print generated text
     generations = tokenizer.batch_decode(output, skip_special_tokens=True)

-    # Print all generations in for loop
     for generation in generations:
         print(generation)

+# The animal is a cat.
 ```

 #### Stream